An equivariant index theorem for hypoelliptic operators: Algebraic JLO formula

-where $R$ is the equivariant curvature two-form of the Levi-Civia connection, and $\Td(\i R/2\pi)$ is the $G$-invariant closed differential form on $EG\times S^*_HM$ representing the equivariant Todd class of $TM\otimes\C$. \end{prop} \begin{pr} Firstly, note that $D$, as a function over $EG$, takes its values in the set of generalized Dirac operators affiliated to affine connections.
-This comes from the fact that Christoffel symbols behave in a suitable way under coordinates change.
-More precisely, in a foliated local chart, we have
+where $R$ is the equivariant curvature two-form of $\Gamma$, and $\Td(R)$ is the $G$-invariant closed differential form on $EG\times S^*_HM$ representing the equivariant Todd class of $TM\otimes\C$. \end{prop} \begin{pr} First, notice that as a function over $EG$, the operator $D$ takes values in the set of generalized Dirac operators affiliated to affine connections.
+More precisely, in a foliated local chart,